Lazarus, DNA 2018, full work

 Into public scale

 The vocabulary of face, map, fragment and historical pressure could become large enough to enter civic or educational space.
 This is one reason the branch matters.
-It joins private ancestry to a visual language that can later move outward.
+It shows how private ancestry could later move outward without losing its emotional source.

 The branch does not replace the trunk.
 It makes one direction of growth visible.